Stephan-js/backend-project-44/README.md

 # Brain Games

-Welcome to Brain Games - a collection of six interactive console-based JavaScript games to challenge and entertain your mind.
+Welcome to **Brain Games** – a collection of six interactive, console-based JavaScript games designed to challenge and entertain your mind.

 ## Games

 1. **brain-games:**
-   - Simply asks for your name and greets you.
+   - Simple introductory game that asks for your name and greets you.

 2. **brain-calc:**
-   - Perform basic arithmetic operations on two numbers.
+   - Solve arithmetic problems by performing basic mathematical operations on two numbers.

 3. **brain-even:**
-   - Determine if a given number is even or odd.
+   - Determine whether a given number is even or odd.

 4. **brain-gcd:**
    - Find the greatest common divisor (GCD) of two numbers.